Artist Statement

 Biography

-She studied ceramics, drawing, and painting at The Evergreen State College.
-After college, she lived off the grid in rural Washington for eight years, rebuilding a home by hand and firing her sculptures in an old gas kiln.
-Those years taught patience, presence, and the ability to let a form emerge in its own time.
+She studied ceramics, drawing, and painting at The Evergreen State College and spent eight years living off the grid in rural Washington, rebuilding a home by hand and firing sculptures in an old gas kiln.
+Those years continue to inform her material sensitivity and patient, layered approach to making.

-Today she works in layered hand-cut paper and paint on panel, creating figures that explore inner states—thresholds, moments of becoming, and the place where the seen meets the felt.
-Her work has been exhibited nationally at the Flint Institute of Arts (MI), Fuller Craft Museum (MA), William Traver Gallery (WA), and Santa Fe Clay (NM).
+Today, she works in layered hand-cut paper and paint on panel, creating figurative works that explore transformation, resilience, and the space where the seen meets the felt.
+Her work has been exhibited nationally, including at the Flint Institute of Arts (MI), Fuller Craft Museum (MA), William Traver Gallery (WA), and Santa Fe Clay (NM).

-She is an Associate Member of Mercury 20 Gallery and the Founder/Curator of Cedar Street Gallery in Berkeley.
-She lives in the Bay Area with her husband, their cat, and a young puppy; her son is currently in college.
+She is an Associate Member of Mercury 20 Gallery and the Founder and Curator of Cedar Street Gallery in Berkeley, California.

-2025 — Making Her Mark, Flint Institute of Arts, MI
+2025 — Making Her Mark, Flint Institute of Arts, Flint, MI

-2025 — A Generous Kingdom, Petaluma Arts Center, CA
+2025 — A Generous Kingdom, Petaluma Arts Center, Petaluma, CA

 2025 — National Juried Exhibition, Arc Gallery, San Francisco, CA